-- Nominal DKK 200 million taken up on 2 March 2005, indefinite term, with the option of early redemption from 2 March 2015, subject to approval by the Danish Financial Supervisory Authority. - As a consequence of a buy back of 28 million DKK of this capital only 172 million DKK is reported in the table above. - The interest rate will change on 2 March 2015 to a quarterly variable coupon rate equivalent to the CIBOR rate published by the Central Bank of Denmark for a term of three months plus 2.16% p.a.
+- Nominal DKK 200 million taken up on 2 March 2005, indefinite term, with the option of early redemption from 2 March 2015, subject to approval by the Danish Financial Supervisory Authority. - As a consequence of a buy back of 35.5 million DKK of this capital only 164.5 million DKK is reported in the table above. - The interest rate will change on 2 March 2015 to a quarterly variable coupon rate equivalent to the CIBOR rate published by the Central Bank of Denmark for a term of three months plus 2.16% p.a.

-Ringkjøbing Landbobank Capital adequacy requirement and adequate capital, point 4
+4. Capital adequacy requirement and adequate capital, point 4

-When calculating the bank's solvency requirement, the bank's management has elected to base the calculation on a template prepared by the Association of Local Banks, Savings Banks and Cooperative Savings Banks in Denmark and the Danish Financial Supervisory Authority's guidelines on an adequate capital base and solvency requirement for banks.
-The management's assessment is that by using this model and the Financial Supervisory Authority's guidelines as a basis, the bank has been able to calculate a solvency requirement which provides appropriate cover for the bank's risks.
+When calculating the bank's solvency requirement, the bank's management has elected to base the calculation on a template prepared by the Association of Local Banks in Denmark and the Danish Financial Supervisory Authority's guidelines on an adequate capital base and solvency requirement for banks.
+Both the FSA's guideline and the Local Banks Association's solvency requirement model, on which Ringkjøbing Landbobank basis its calculations, are based on the 8+ method, where the basis is a minimum requirement of 8% of the risk-weighted items (the column I requirement) with a supplement for risks and circumstances which are not fully reflected in the calculation of the risk-weighted items.